dvkwiat/dvkwiat.github.io/_pages/teaching.md

   - /teaching.html
 ---

-* Summer 2023 - Spring 2024: Instructor
-  * Taught ECON 2010 (Introduction to microeconomics) and ECON 3010 (Intermediate microeconomics)
-  * Created curriculum, problem sets, quizzes, and tests
-  * Taught unofficial core prep sessions to help prepare first-year graduate students for the qualifying exam in microeconomics
-* Fall 2020 - Spring 2023: Teaching Assistant and Grader
-  * Worked as a TA for ECON 2010, ECON 3720 (Introduction to econometrics), and ECON 5090 (Mathematics for economists)
-  * Graded for ECON 3110 (Mathematical microeconomics), ECON 4010 (Game theory), and ECON 4170 (Risk and uncertainty)
-  * Contact: Marc Santugini, ms3ae@virginia.edu

 # Instructor Experience

 I was instructor for ECON 2010 (Introduction to Microeconomics) in Spring 2024, and an instructor for ECON 3010 (Intermediate Microeconomics) in Summer 2023.
 I also unofficially taught micro core-prep sessions to aid the first-year graduate students in preparing for the qualifying exam in microeconomics.
 Both ECON 2010 and ECON 3010 involved developing a curriculum, writing lecture notes, lecture quizzes, homeworks, practice problems, and tests, as well as lecturing, grading, holding office hours, and meeting one-on-one with students.
 More information and course materials are available upon request.